-People with the condition experience a general drop in visual acuity but are particularly affected by glare.
-This can be troublesome during the day, but much worse at night, as the unexpected shine of high-beams can easily blind an unprepared driver.
+People with cataracts experience a general drop in visual acuity but are particularly affected by glare.
+This can be troublesome during the day, but much worse at night.
+The unexpected shine of high-beams can easily blind an unprepared driver.

 Strangely enough, LASIK surgery is also a known cause of night blindness.
-Patients who have undergone eye surgery can experience halos and blurring when exposed to bright light – either temporarily or permanently – and may have to deal with some of the same sensitivity to glare that cataracts sufferers have.
+Patients who have undergone eye surgery can experience halos and blurring when exposed to bright light, either temporarily or permanently.
+They may have to deal with some of the same sensitivity to glare that cataracts sufferers have.

 And that’s just the start.
-Night blindness can be caused by progressive diseases such as retinitis pigmentosa, direct injury to the eye, and even nutritional deficiencies (low Vitamin A intake can quickly bring on a case of night blindness).
+Night blindness can be caused by progressive diseases such as retinitis pigmentosa, direct injury to the eye, and even nutritional deficiencies.
+For example, a low vitamin A intake can quickly bring on a case of night blindness.

-Overall, a serious disorder, and a much more common one than we’d perhaps like to imagine.
+Overall, night blindness is a serious disorder, and a much more common than we’d perhaps like to imagine.
 For people with night blindness, the single best piece of advice we can offer is this: stay off the road at night until you’ve managed to find treatment for the condition.

 However, we’re also aware that this isn’t always an option.
 Emergencies and other circumstances can put anyone behind the wheel at a moment’s notice.
 If you do find yourself driving in adverse light conditions, there are a few things you can do.

-As many night-blindness-causing conditions primarily cause sensitivity to glare, grabbing the right glasses can go a long way toward making them easier to cope with.
-Anti-glare treatment has been around for some time, and may be your best friend for nighttime drives.
-Finding the right pair can instantly cut down on serious symptoms, such as the starbursts and halos that might otherwise appear around light sources.
+Many night-blindness-causing conditions cause sensitivity to glare.
+Grabbing the right glasses can go a long way toward making them easier to cope with.
+Anti-glare treatment has been around for some time and may be your best friend for nighttime drives.
+Finding the right pair can instantly cut down on serious symptoms, such as the starbursts and halos that can appear around light sources.

 Plan Your Route Carefully

-Even if you do find yourself needing to head somewhere after dark, it’s still up to you what route you take to get there.
-Use your knowledge of local roads to plot a course that minimizes risks peculiar to vision-impaired night driving.
+Even if you do find yourself needing to head somewhere after dark, it’s up to you what route you take.
+Use your knowledge of local roads to plot a course that minimizes risks specific to vision-impaired night driving.

-For example, if you know a certain road experiences high volumes of traffic during later hours, you may want to consider taking side roads.
-That is, if said side roads are decently lit – as bad as bright light can be, a total lack of streetlamps is almost certainly worse.
+For example, if you know a certain road experiences a high volume of traffic during later hours, consider taking side roads.
+That is, if said side roads are decently lit.
+As bad as bright light can be, a total lack of streetlamps is almost certainly worse.

 If possible, try to stick to streets you already know.
 Familiar surroundings are inevitably easier to handle than novel ones.
-If you’re forced to take a new route, then consider using Google Maps’ Streetview function to visually scout out reference points and areas – like big intersections – that might pose their own particular set of risks.
+If you’re forced to take a new route, then consider using Google Maps’ Streetview function to visually scout out reference points.
+It can forewarn you of areas – like big intersections – that might pose their own particular set of risks.

 Our Ocu-Plus Formula Contains All 17 of the Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!